microsoft/pxt-ev3/docs/fll.md

 For teams participating in the Open Software Platform Pilot utilizing MakeCode, we’ve compiled a list of resources and information that we hope will be helpful for you.

+* **Got a question?
+Post it on the forums** at https://forum.makecode.com/

 ## FAQ

 ### I found a bug what do I do?

 If you found a bug, please try if it hasn't been fixed yet!
 Go to https://makecode.mindstorms.com/beta and try if the bug is corrected.
-Otherwise, please open an issue at https://github.com/microsoft/pxt-ev3/issues.
+Otherwise, please tell us at https://forum.makecode.com/.

 ### How do I use MakeCode with my EV3?